 Mean score of companies in the Pharmaceutical Preparation Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Bristol-Myers Squibb (BMS) reported significant carbon emissions across various regions, with total emissions amounting to approximately 2,117,929,000 kg CO2e globally.
+In 2023, Bristol-Myers Squibb (BMS) reported total greenhouse gas emissions of approximately 2,117,929,000 kg CO2e globally.
 This includes 208,535,000 kg CO2e from Scope 1 (direct emissions) and 158,447,000 kg CO2e from Scope 2 (indirect emissions).
-Notably, the company has not disclosed Scope 3 emissions for this year, which typically encompass emissions from the entire value chain.
+Notably, BMS has not disclosed any Scope 3 emissions data for this year.
 BMS has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across all scopes by 2050.
-In the near term, the company targets a 54.6% reduction in absolute Scope 1 and 2 emissions by 2033, using 2022 as the baseline year.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 54.6% by 2033, using 2022 as the base year.
 Additionally, BMS plans to reduce Scope 3 emissions from fuel and energy-related activities by the same percentage within the same timeframe.
-By 2040, BMS aims to achieve net neutrality in both Scope 1 and Scope 2 emissions.
-The company is also committed to ensuring that 75% of its suppliers, based on emissions from purchased goods and services, capital goods, and upstream transportation and distribution, will have science-based targets by 2028.
-Furthermore, BMS has pledged to reduce absolute Scope 1 and 2 emissions by 90% by 2050, alongside a similar reduction target for Scope 3 emissions.
-BMS's climate initiatives are aligned with the Science Based Targets initiative (SBTi), reinforcing its commitment to sustainable practices within the pharmaceutical sector.
+By 2050, BMS aims to achieve a 90% reduction in both Scope 1 and 2 emissions, as well as Scope 3 emissions.
+BMS is also committed to ensuring that 75% of its suppliers, based on emissions from purchased goods and services, capital goods, and upstream transportation and distribution, will have science-based targets by 2028.
+This commitment reflects BMS's dedication to addressing emissions throughout its value chain.
+Overall, BMS's climate strategy aligns with industry standards and demonstrates a proactive approach to mitigating climate change impacts.

 Access structured emissions data, company-specific emission factors, and source documents